 Let’s talk about a common question…”Is CBD Legal in Iowa?”

 CBD oil is legal in Iowa so long as it conforms to all requisite state and federal standards.
-Also, the state has a small number of cannabidiol dispensaries, particularly concentrated in locations around major city centers.
+Also, the state has a small number of hemp dispensaries, particularly concentrated in locations around major city centers.
 NO OTHER FORMS OF CANNABIS are legal in Iowa.

 Now we are going to learn more about Iowa CBD laws, licensing requirements in the state and where to buy CBD in Iowa.